Quantaxer/Game-Backlogger/README.txt

 What this application does
 --------------------------------

 This is a basic web application with one home page.
-This page contains three buttons that calls three different HTTP requests.
-It calls a PUT, POST and a DELETE.
+This page contains four buttons that calls four different HTTP requests.
+It calls a GET, PUT, POST and a DELETE.

 On the server, there is an object.
 This object contains how many times a user presses the "modify" button.
 By default, this object on the server does not keep